-I was born in 1981 in Arcos de Valdevez and at the moment I live in Braga.
+I was born in Arcos de Valdevez and at the moment I live in Braga.
 Both places are in northern Portugal, in case that matters.
-I completed a 5 years degree in Psychology at University of Minho by 2005 and, throughout my life, I have always been engaged into learning something.
+I completed a 5 years degree in Psychology at University of Minho and, throughout my life, I have always been engaged into learning something.
+More recently I have been focusing on sofware development, mainly using Python and C#.
 I am married, and happy to be the father of a beautiful and very smart little girl.

 After leaving university, I got my first job in a different field, working for about 2 years as a computer teacher at a local Futurekids franchisee, with students ranging from 3 to 83 years old.
 I teached some basic things, like how to use a mouse and a keyboard, and also some more advanced topics, such as word processing, spreadsheets, image editing and website building.
 It was very exciting to get into some of the nicely done curricula they had, and to have the opportunity to design some new teaching units.
 In the last year that I worked there, I designed a set of courses, either for teenagers or adults, covering the use of opensource software, like Audacity, GIMP, Inkscape and OpenOffice.org (an ancestor of LibreOffice).

 Then I was hired by a very young start-up company, Lojamac.com, later renamed as Promais.com, which was an Apple Authorized Retailer investing in both physical and online commerce (e-commerce was still not that common by that time).
 I fully embraced that experience, learning a lot during the process, and making an effort to help the company grow its market presence and achieve the highest consumer satisfaction possible.
-It was the beginning of a long journey that still is going on.
+It was the beginning of a long journey that would go on for 11 amazing years.

 I have written a couple of short stories, all of them in an experimental style, and also some poetry (always in Portuguese).
 You can find most of my literary work published as e-books at the usual places (iBooks store for Apple devices, Amazon store for Kindle devices, Kobo, Scribd, or even the device-independent distributor Smashwords.com).